opalmedapps/opal-admin/README.md

     .\.venv\Scripts\activate
     ```

-    **Note:**  If activate fails with a security error, run this command to allow local scripts to execute (see [this Stack Overflow discussion]   (https://stackoverflow.com/q/4037939) for more information): `powershell Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`
+    **Note:**  If activate fails with a security error, run this command to allow local scripts to execute (see [this Stack Overflow discussion](https://stackoverflow.com/q/4037939) for more information): `powershell Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`

+??? note "IDE: auto-activate the virtual environment"

+    Your IDE can be configured to automatically activate the virtual environment when launching a new terminal.

+    === "VSCode"

+        VSCode has already been configured with this feature in its project settings.
+        This was done by adding the following line to `.vscode/settings.json`:

+        ```json
+        "python.terminal.activateEnvironment": true,
+        ```

+    === "PyCharm"

+        Navigate to `File > Settings/Preferences > Tools > Terminal` and replace `Shell path` with the following:

+        === "Windows"
+            ```sh
+            powershell -NoExit -File ".\.venv\Scripts\Activate.ps1"
+            ```

+        If you later encounter any issues with your virtual environment that are causing the terminal to crash on launch,
+        simply reset the above field to its default value, fix your virtual environment, and then reset the field back to the value above.

+#### Configure your IDE's Python Interpreter

+Your IDE should be set up to use the Python interpreter in your virtual environment.
+This will ensure that your code
+is interpreted correctly while developing.
+The following instructions will help you to check whether your interpreter is
+correctly set, and if not, to set it to the correct path.

+=== "VSCode"

+    1. Make sure that your project folder is open, and open any `.py` file.
+    2. In the bottom-right corner of the screen, next to `Python`, you should see your Python version,
+       followed by .venv, for example: `3.9.10 ('.venv':venv)`.
+    3. If you don't see this, click on the version number or empty field next to `Python`.
+    4. Enter the interpreter path by browsing to `.venv/Scripts/python.exe` in your current project.

+=== "PyCharm"

+    1. Go to `File > Settings/Preferences > Project: name > Project Interpreter`.
+    2. Check whether the value for `Python interpreter` is set to `python.exe` from your virtual environment folder (`.venv`).
+    3. If it isn't, click on the gear icon, click "Add", select the option for adding an existing Virtualenv environment,
+       and in the interpreter box, browse to `.venv/Scripts/python.exe` in your current project.

 #### Install dependencies